Art mistake: Cardiff artwork washed off by cleaners in error

 The murals were commissioned by For Cardiff, a body aimed at making the city "vibrant and welcoming".

-They were painted by three young female artists to celebrate diversity, and one, Turner Prize nominee Beth Blandford, was "absolutely gutted".
+They were painted to celebrate diversity by three young female artists, including Beth Blandford, who said she was "absolutely gutted".

 For Cardiff apologised and said it was "due to a devastating error involving our cleansing contractor".